uvarc/rc-learning/content/notes/unix-tutorial/unix_tutorial_1.md

 ```
 % ls
 ```
 This is short for "list."
-Most Unix commands are two to four letters, sometimes with nonintuitive meanings.
+Most Unix commands are two to four letters, sometimes with unintuitive meanings.

 The `ls` command lists the contents of your current working directory.
 There may be no files visible in your home directory, in which case the prompt will be returned.
 Alternatively, there may already be some files or folders created when your account was set up.